neverblued/aynil/README.md

 * `Dynamic` — from execution history

 You may define bindings in both scopes using both methods `let` and `set`.
-Method `let` has a body for code where the bindings should be usable and creates a new `Block` on the stack.
-The `set` method has no "body" and consumes the closest outer stack `Block`.

-#### Entity

-* `Key` — evaluates to itself
-* `Datum` — evaluates in the declaration environment
-* `Symbol` — may be called and evaluates in the call environment
-* `Lambda` — accepts evaluated call parameters and creates a lexical closure
-* `Macro` — parameters may be evaluated manually and no closure is created

 #### Binding